spierala/blog-posts/introducing-signal-store.md

 ### Advanced Feature Stores
 When your state becomes more complex, Feature Store will scale with your state management needs.

-- Use memoized selectors which are great for code re-use and performance
+- Use memoized selectors (`createFeatureStateSelector`, `createSelector`) which are great for code re-use and performance
+  - Memoized selectors can easily be moved to another file
 - Use `rxEffect` to trigger side effects like API calls and handle race conditions (e.g. with RxJS `switchMap`)

 ```ts